ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 8 (Optional): VM Tests

 This is only applicable for direct Subnet-EVM forks as there test files are not directly exported in Golang.
-If you use PrecompilEVM you can skip this step.
+If you use Precompile-EVM you can skip this step.

 VM tests are tests that run the precompile by calling it through the Subnet-EVM.
 These are the most comprehensive tests that we can run.
 If your precompile modifies how the Subnet-EVM works, for example